 - Fora full channel list for DirecTV, .

-As mentioned, the base package for the new DirecTV offers a total of 60+ channels for only $35 per month.
-That’s a pretty darn good price, especially against the competition.
-PlayStation Vue also offers four tiers of channels, however they’re a little more expensive than DirecTV’s lineup.
+As mentioned, the base package for the new DirecTV offers a total of 40+ channels for $50 per month.
+Unfortunately, that’s not a great price, especially against the competition which almost all offer more for less.

 PlayStation Vue has four tiered categories – Access ($40 per month, 45+ channels), Core ($45 per month, 60+ channels), Elite ($55 per month, 90+ channels) and Ultra ($75 per month, 90+ channels, plus HBO and Showtime).